 The procedure readtable-sharing-allowed? returns the content of the 'sharing-allowed?' field of readtable.
-The reader recognizes the #n# and #n# and only if the content of the 'sharing-allowed?' field is not #f.
+The reader recognizes the #n# and #n=datum notation for circular structures and the printer uses this notation if and only if the content of the 'sharing-allowed?' field is not #f.
 Moreover when the content of the 'sharing-allowed?' field is the symbol serialize, the printer uses a special external representation that the reader understands and that extends write/read invariance to the following types: records, procedures and continuations.
 Note that an object can be serialized and deserialized if and only if all of its components are serializable.